Kyoto on a Budget 2026: Free Temples + 5 Paid Picks

 - Bike rental: ¥1,000–1,500/day.
 Kyoto is flat and gridded, fastest way between eastern temples.

-Multi-city Kansai trips: the JR West Kansai Area Pass at $16.75 covers Kyoto–Osaka–Nara–Kobe for 4 days.
-Math in the JR Pass comparison.
+Multi-city Kansai trips: the JR West Kansai Area Pass covers Kyoto–Osaka–Nara–Kobe for 4 days (JR West is moving this pass to a phone-based QR ticket through 2026, so verify the price at checkout).
+Full math, and current pricing, in the JR Pass comparison.

 Eating cheap in an expensive city